tommyzhng/person-tracking-drone/README.md

 ## Key Functionalities and Features

 * Able to detect and follow a person using Tensorflow Lite & the ssd-mobilenet-v1 model.
+* Smoothly determines how much correction is needed by utilizing two PD controllers.
 * Code can run on bare Raspberry Pi 4b (no accelerator!) while achieving speeds of ~20fps by integrating C++ code for object detection.

 ## Explanation of Project